sdslabs/sdslabs.github.com/_posts/2019/2019-10-13-announcing-rubeus-engine-2.md

    bio: Developer, SDSLabs
    image: serious.jpg
 ---
 We are excited to announce that the Rubeus Engine that [debuted on the 22nd December 2018](https://blog.sdslabs.co/2018/12/making-a-game-engine-from-scratch) has had major improvements since the last edition and we have reached our goal for Rubeus Engine v2.0!
+Check out [Rubeus Engine v2.0 on Github](https://github.com/sdslabs/rubeus).

 ![Rubeus Logo](/images/posts/rubeus/rubeus_light.png)